Manage your Financial Aid

 - If you previously declined your loans, you may submit the Request a Loan to request a reinstatement of your loans.

-In order for your federal financial aid to pay, you must accept the federal financial aid award and meet all eligibility requirements.
+In order for your federal financial aid to pay, your federal financial aid awards must show as accepted in My Awards and you must meet all eligibility requirements.

 Hints on accepting awards and disbursements:

-- Your federal financial aid will not disburse if you do not accept the award.
+- Your federal financial aid will not disburse if your awards do not show as accepted.

 A Consortium Agreement is a written plan between two schools which recognizes a student’s combined enrollment for the purpose of awarding a Pell Grant.
 Federal regulations mandate Federal Student Aid may only be paid to a student by one institution for the same enrollment period.
 Consortiums are completed as needed on a semester-by-semester basis.
 It is the student’s responsibility to initiate the consortium agreement with the Home School.